-During your time doing conservation volunteer work in Botswana, you will be based at the Projects Abroad Wild at Tuli reserve, which is close to the border of South Africa.
+For your conservation volunteer work in Botswana, you’ll be based at the Projects Abroad Wild at Tuli reserve, which is close to the border of South Africa.

-Located on the banks of the mighty Limpopo River you will find yourself in the very heart of the bush.
-With a large elephant population, crocodiles lazing happily in the warm river sand and a nightly lullaby of hyena giggles and lion roars, Tuli is truly a wild place.
+The reserve is located on the banks of the mighty Limpopo River, which is in the very heart of the bush.
+There is a large elephant population, crocodiles laze happily in the warm river sand, and at night you’ll hear hyena giggles and lion roars.
+Tuli is truly a wild place.

-We encourage you to fully-immerse yourself in the experience.
-However, while the project is thoroughly risk assessed and supervised, please do remember there will be wild animals around.
+We encourage you to fully-immerse in this experience.
+Our project is thoroughly risk assessed and supervised, but you must remember that there will be wild animals around.
 Therefore, our policy is that you must never leave camp without a qualified staff member.